Infinitas-Plugins/InfinitasDocs/Doc/en/developer-documenting-code.md

 ### Tips

-When writing documentation it is easy to reference a link to somewhere in the application such as `[/admin](/admin)`.
+- When writing documentation it is easy to reference a link to somewhere in the application such as `[/admin](/admin)`.
 This is especially handy for building user guides.
 You can also use links such as `[/infinitas\_docs/InfinitasDocs/roadmap](/infinitas\_docs/InfinitasDocs/roadmap)` as the routing is hard coded and should not change.

+- Normally markdown requires a new line below something so that it will generate properly.
+In order to reduce issues with not having new lines at the end of files all the content parsed by the markdown parser has a `\n` automatically appended to the content.

-For more usage examples on using markdown see the [example page](/infinitas\_docs/InfinitasDocs/developer-markdown-samples)
+- For more usage examples on using markdown see the [example page](/infinitas\_docs/InfinitasDocs/developer-markdown-samples)